cpfaff/rbefdata_paper/paper/rbefdata.md

   - after download (attributes())
   - in general bef.get.metadata_for(dataset = id)

-As the BEFdata portal provides metadata via EML we also make use of it within the rbefdata package.
-Each dataset is associated with its metadata available on the portal on download.
-It can be extracted using the built-in R function `attributes()` like shown in code box xxx.
-As this requires access to the dataset, there is also a function especially to only draw metadata with is always free for download.
+As the BEFdata portal provides metadata via EML standard, we also make use of that within rbefdata.
+Each dataset on download is associated with the metadata provided by its authors.
+This information can be extracted using the built-in R function `attributes()` (see code box below).
+As this requires granted access rights to the dataset, there is also a function especially to only draw the metadata which is always free for download.

 ```r